NU-CCRG/Getting-Started/01_Using QUEST.md

     `module load python/anaconda3`

-2. Create conda environment, change <>
+2. Create conda environment.
+You can choose any environment name you want, simply replace `<my-env>` with any name you wish.

     `conda create -n <my-env> python=3.6 anaconda`

 3. Load in environment.
-Once environment is set up, every time you log into quest put `source activate <env>`.

     `source activate <my-env>`